 Anyone, millennial or otherwise, who plans to leave a job to freelance or become a creative entrepreneur, I urge you to go into it fully informed about the difference it will make for your taxes.

-DON’T WAIT UNTIL TAX SEASON!
+DO NOT WAIT UNTIL TAX SEASON!

 Freelance Taxes A Different Ballgame

 When you’re a freelancer, it seems all good when that money is rolling in untouched and you get every cent of every dollar.

-And when tax time comes, they get sticker shock, and in some cases, end up in debt.
+And when tax time finally comes, they get sticker shock, and in some cases, end up in debt.

 Just imagine the financial trouble you would be in if you ran your household that way for a year.

-When people hear that term, they often think it refers income tax for freelancers.
+When people hear that term, they often think it refers to income tax for freelancers.

 Self-employment tax = Social security tax + Medicare tax

-Social security and Medicare are things that an employer pre-pays before you touch your check.
+Social Security and Medicare are things that an employer pre-pays before you touch your check.
 When you are your employer, you have to pay them yourself.

-For the 2018 tax year, the self-employment tax freelancers are responsible for paying is 15.3%.
+For the 2021 tax year, the self-employment tax rate is 15.3%.